pu2clr/bluetooth_remote_control/mobile_application/README.md

-# VFO Mobile Remote Control for iPhone and Android

-__This application is under construction...
-Please wait...__
+# Mobile Application based on Cordova environment

 ## Introduction

-The reduced length of the Oled display might limit some VFO functionalities.
 The goal of this mobile application is improve the VFO control and visualization.

 ## Compile and deploy this mobile application

-Please copy the project to a local folder and follow the steps bellow
+Copy this folder to a local folder and follow the steps bellow

-You have to install [Android Studio](http://developer.android.com/sdk/index.html) on your computer to compile and deploy this application on your Android.
+For Android, is recommended to install [Android Studio](http://developer.android.com/sdk/index.html) on your computer to compile and deploy this application.

-You have to install [Xcode](https://developer.apple.com/xcode/) on your Mac computer to compile and deploy this application on your iPhone or iPad.
+For iOS (iPhone or iPad), is recommended to install [Xcode](https://developer.apple.com/xcode/) on your Mac computer to compile and deploy this application.

-### Pair your phone

-You have to pair your Android phone with the HM10 Bluetooth Shield.

 ## Cordova